WestRock Company (WRK) Stock: A SWOT Analysis

 Analysts’ Opinion of WRK

-Citigroup, on the other hand, stated in their research note that they expect to see WRK reach a price target of $45, previously predicting the price at $53.
-The rating they have provided for WRK stocks is “Neutral” according to the report published on June 21st, 2022.
+Many brokerage firms have already submitted their reports for WRK stocks, with Citigroup repeating the rating for WRK by listing it as a “Buy.”
+The predicted price for WRK in the upcoming period, according to Citigroup is $32 based on the research report published on March 20th of the current year 2023.

-BofA Securities gave a rating of “Neutral” to WRK, setting the target price at $57 in the report published on January 20th of the previous year.
+Citigroup gave a rating of “Neutral” to WRK, setting the target price at $45 in the report published on June 21st of the previous year.

-During the last 5 trading sessions, WRK fell by -9.19%, which changed the moving average for the period of 200-days by -44.17% in comparison to the 20-day moving average, which settled at $30.65.
-In addition, WestRock Company saw -23.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WRK rose by +3.63%, which changed the moving average for the period of 200-days by -42.09% in comparison to the 20-day moving average, which settled at $30.17.
+In addition, WestRock Company saw -18.86% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading